Supmanzz555/Data_Copilot/README.md

 > AI-powered support system for dBank's Operation team

-## note
+## Note
-all of the data showing in this project is mocking up there is no REAL dBank or real customer database in this
+all of the data showing in this project is mocking up there is no REAL dBank app (even real bank name) or real customer database in this XD

 ## 📋 Overview